kirbydesign/designsystem/MIGRATION.md

 <h4 id="modal-v9">Modal</h4>

 The following methods have been removed from the `modalController` and all usages of these methods should be removed: `registerPresentingElement`, `scrollToTop`, `scrollToBottom`.

+<h4 id="range-v9">Range</h4>

+The `change` event no longer emits for each value change, but instead only when the user releases the knob after dragging or when the user moves the knob with keyboard arrows.
+This prevents excessively emitting _a lot_ of events especially for large ranges, and removes the need for debouncing measures in applications.

+If the previous functionality of reacting to each value change is needed consider binding to the `move` event instead.

 <h4 id="slides-v9">Slides</h4>